-Cyber liability insurance protects you against losses relating to damage to, or loss of information from, IT systems and networks.
+Cyber insurance protects you against losses relating to damage to, or loss of information from, IT systems and networks.
 It can assist with incident management and cover you for the costs of data breaches and damage to your business caused by hackers.

 Standard business insurance won’t cover ‘e-risks’ as these are considered intangible.
-Cyber liability insurance is designed to offer this cover.
+Cyber insurance is designed to offer this cover.

 Does your company…

 - Store personal information about private individuals (e.g. customers or employees)?